FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 A recent social media post discussed the popularity of a new movie Dog with Channing Tatum.
 The poster warned potential pet parents against going out and purchasing a Belgian Malinois just because the dog is cute and the movie is funny.
 There’s a reason why the poster did so—Belgian Malinois dogs are bred with a definitive purpose, and they genuinely love to work.
 They are typically police dogs, assisting in drug detection or other police activities.
 They need a great deal of training, and, much like the dog in the movie, when they don’t get proper activity to stimulate their brains, they can become destructive.
 As the poster related, usually, that’s when a great dog ends up in a shelter.

 Simply put, certain dog breeds have been utilized for years, sometimes centuries, to work alongside humans who understand how to handle them.
 They are happiest when serving their purpose.
 In lieu of a dog working as a police dog or as a support animal, pet parents with dogs of this group of breeds must provide these dogs with appropriate activity in order to keep them from finding activity in other ways—including tearing up furniture or otherwise being destructive.
 Remember, a tired dog is a good dog.

 How much exercise do puppies need?

-Puppies need a moderate amount of exercise, and they do tend to exercise in short bursts.
+Puppies need a moderate amount of exercise compared to adult dogs, and they do tend to exercise in short bursts.
 This is typically followed up with a nap!
 For puppies, no matter the breed, exercise sessions of no more than ten minutes are appropriate.